uros7251/CircuitSolver/README.md

 Both DC and AC modes are supported.
 ## Passive sign convention
 When creating and connecting active components (that is voltage and current sources), one must follow [passive sign convention](https://en.wikipedia.org/wiki/Passive_sign_convention).
-This means that, given the reference direction of voltage and current, EMF or current of active components which supply power to the rest of the circuit should be taken with negative sign.
-In simpler terms, this boils down to following two rules:
+This means that, given the reference direction of voltage and current, EMF or current of those active components which supply power to the rest of the circuit should be taken with negative sign.
+This boils down to two simple rules:
 - EMF of an ideal voltage source is taken with negative sign if and only if its positive pole coincides with negative reference pole.
 - Current of an ideal current source is taken with negative sign if and only if its direction is different that reference current direction.
 ## Example